 Before opening your juice bar, you’ll also need to develop your menu and juice recipes.
 If you’re new to juicing, finding the perfect recipes and ingredient levels can take some trial and error.
 Make sure you take the time to research popular ingredients and combinations, and have friends and family sample your recipes for feedback.

 - Green blends with spinach, apple, kale, etc.

 - Citrus blends

-Many juice bars also offer light food options like yogurt parfaits, salads, and sandwiches.
-If this is something you want to do in your juice bar, make sure your kitchen area is prepared and up to local health codes for food and not just juice.
+Many juice bars also offer light food options, like yogurt parfaits; Acai bowls topped with fruits, seeds, nuts, and grains; salads; and sandwiches.
+If this is something you want to do in your juice bar, make sure your kitchen area is prepared and up to local health codes for food as well as juice.

 Create a Logo

 First, you’ll need to create a logo for your business.
 Your logo should be distinctive, versatile, and graphic.
 In other words, it shouldn’t be too text-heavy.
 Instead, try to come up with a concept or symbol that is a good representative of your juice bar.
 Keep in mind you will use your logo on your website, on your menus, on to-go cups, on your store signage, and more.